Accredit: verb ac·cred·it \ə-ˈkre-dət\

 Those who did not complete that process within 18 months from 1st January 2014 were not able to continue training as EFT International Trainers.

 This is a process of internal accreditation.
-Helena devised the process, working with members of AAMET's Training Board and Accreditation Panel.
-The Accreditation Panel led by Christine Sutton, Accreditation Coordinator then implemented the process.
+Helena devised the process, working with members of AAMET's Training Committee and Accreditation Panel.
+The Accreditation Panel, then led by Christine Sutton, Accreditation Coordinator implemented the process.
 Trainer accreditation was mandatory.
-Alongside this there was an optional internal accreditation process for Practitioners and Advanced Practitioners, which also involved provision of CPD and supervision/mentoring records, references, website check and taking the EFT International online exam for the relevant level.
+Alongside this there was an optional internal accreditation process for Practitioners and Advanced Practitioners, which also involved provision of CPD and mentoring records, references, website check and taking the EFT International online exam for the relevant level.

 Alongside this comprehensive internal accreditation process a move toward external accreditation of the Master Trainer course to be used for training new EFT International Master Trainers took place, perhaps triggering some confusion between the two processes.
 For the purpose of achieving clarity, transparency and an accurate record, a historical chronology is provided at the end of this article.